 Can I import the same package/class twice?
 Will the JVM load the package twice at runtime?

 One can import the same package or same class multiple times.
 Neither compiler nor JVM complains it.
 And the JVM will internally load the class only once no matter how many times you import the same class.

+This is one of the frequently asked Java Interview Questions and Answers.
 A checked exception is some subclass of Exception (or Exception itself), excluding class runtime exception and its subclasses.
-Making an exception checked forces client programmers to deal with the possibility that the exception will be thrown. eg, IOException thrown by java.io.fileInputStream’s read() method.
+Making an exception checked forces client programmers to deal with the possibility that the exception will be thrown. eg, IOException has thrown by java.io.fileInputStream’s read() method.
 Unchecked exceptions are Runtime Exception and any of its subclasses.
 Class Error and its subclasses also are unchecked exception could be thrown. eg, StringIndexOutOfBoundsException thrown by String’s charAT() method.
 Checked exceptions must be caught at compile time.
 Runtime exceptions do not need to be.
 Errors often cannot be.

 When a class defines a method using the same name, return type, and arguments as a method in its superclass, the method in the class overrides the method in the superclass.

 When the method is invoked for an object of the class, it is the new definition of the method that is called and not the method definition from the superclass.
 Methods may be overridden to be more public, not more private.

 What are the different types of inner classes?